Diego Name Meaning: Origin and Significance

 • Diego Forlán: Forlán is a retired Uruguayan soccer player who won the Golden Ball award at the 2010 World Cup.
 He played for several top clubs throughout his career, including Manchester United and Atlético Madrid.

-See also Tony Name Meaning: Discover the Origins and Significance of the Name Tony
+See also Eleanor Name Meaning: Discover the Origins and Significance of this Classic Name

 These are just a few examples of the many famous people named Diego.
 The name has been given to individuals from a variety of backgrounds and professions, and continues to be a popular choice for parents around the world.